20m61/Claude-Setup-Document-for-Documentation-Generation/ SETUP.md

-# 🪄 Claude Setup Guide for Documentation and Automation
+# 🪄 Claude Setup Guide

-## 🎯 Overview
+## 🧭 Purpose

-This guide serves as a comprehensive setup document to assist Claude Code in generating key documentation and configuration files for this project.
-It includes:

-* `CLAUDE.md`: Claude-specific behavioral guide
-* `README.md`: Project overview
-* `TESTING.md`: Testing guidelines
-* `STRUCTURE.md`: Project structure explanation
-* `CONTRIBUTING.md`: Contribution guidelines
-* `.github/workflows/claude.yml`: GitHub Actions workflow configuration

-Claude is expected not only to interpret the provided structure and intent but also to actively think, hypothesize, test, gather feedback, and iteratively improve the generated outputs to achieve optimal results.
+This guide outlines the recommended setup process for projects using Claude Code.
+It ensures consistent project initialization, documentation generation, task automation, and best practices in version control and security.
+Claude is expected to act autonomously—reasoning, testing, and improving iteratively to deliver reliable results.

 ---

-## 📄 Specification Input (for Claude)
+## 📘 Specification Reference

-Please paste your project specification here:
+Claude must consult the following specification file before generating any content:

 ```
-Example contents:
-- Project goals
-- Functional requirements
-- User types and use cases
-- Technology stack
-- Page or module structure
-- Testing requirements
+docs/specification.md
 ```

+This document includes:

+* Project goals
+* Functional specifications
+* User roles and scenarios
+* Technology stack
+* Page/module hierarchy
+* Test expectations

 ---

-## 📁 Project Directory Structure Template
+## 🗂️ Recommended Directory Structure

-Please generate the following directory and file structure:
+Use the following directory layout as the base for the project:

 ```
 my-project/